nickjeffrey/check_raspi_temperature/README.md

 This is useful when a Raspberry Pi has been shoved in a corner of your data center / wine cellar / etc to warn about extreme temperatures.

 The following external sensors will be reported if they are detected.
+Pull requests to support additional sensors are most welcome.
 ```
 DigiTemp DS9097U 1-wire USB-attached temperature sensor
 0c45:7401 Microdia TEMPer Temperature Sensor